Schematic-Bytes/Resumify/README.md

 ## 2. Server <a name="server"></a>

-This app relies a backend server which is written in python https://github.com/Schematic-Bytes/Resumify-Server
+This app relies on a backend server which is written in python. https://github.com/Schematic-Bytes/Resumify-Server